 - 4.13.9.
 The following vehicles may use the sector road without written permission for reasons of service: - a.
 Antwerp Airport and Belgocontrol service vehicles. - b.
-BCAA service vehicles. - c.
-Fire brigade vehicles, police vehicles and ambulances during auxiliary emergency interventions.
+Fire brigade vehicles, police vehicles and ambulances during auxiliary emergency interventions and under guidance of an aiport vehicle.